One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Event planning is equal parts art and science.
 It demands creativity to design memorable experiences and discipline to execute complex logistics.
 The best planners master both.

 The events industry continues to evolve rapidly.
-Virtual and hybrid formats have expanded what's possible.
+Virtual and hybrid formats have expanded what’s possible.
 Technology has raised attendee expectations.
-But the core mission remains unchanged: bringing people together in meaningful ways.
+But the core mission remains unchanged: bringing people together in meaningful ways that create lasting change.

 Join 5000+ other